-- Marketo Merge Leads in Bulk using the API
+- Merging Leads in Bulk using the API

-- Marketo Period Costs Bulk Update Via API
+- Updating Period Costs in Bulk Via API

-Also if you are not familiar with the Marketo API then I would recommend starting with the Marketo API Quick-Start Guide to see how to make your first Marketo API requests in Postman before transitioning to making requests in code or in the Zapier automation tool.
+Also if you are not familiar with the API then I would recommend starting with the Quick-Start Guide to the API to see how to make your first requests in Postman before transitioning to making requests in code or in the Zapier automation tool.